-Communicating systems using the Comfort Sync Wifi thermostat require four thermostat wires between the thermostat and the furnace/air handler control and four wires between the outdoor unit and the furnace/air handler control.
+Communicating systems using a communicating thermostat require four thermostat wires between the thermostat and the furnace/air handler control and four wires between the outdoor unit and the furnace/air handler control.
 When a thermostat cable with more than four wires is used, the extra wires must be properly connected to avoid electrical noise.
 The wires must not be left disconnected.